davisssamuel/self-hosted-website/README.md

 cloudflared tunnel route dns <UUID or NAME> <hostname>
 ```

-For example, based on the above config file's ingress rules:
+For example, based on the above config file's ingress rules, the command to assign `CNAME` records would be:

 ```
 cloudflared tunnel route dns <Tunnel-UUID> example.com ;